 - BJU Core

-- Apply knowledge of child development and family values to write appropriate goals and implement a course of action to address children's developmental needs.
+- Apply knowledge of developmentally appropriate practices and to early learning standards to write appropriate goals and instructional activities and implement a course of action to address children's learning and developmentalneeds.

 - Critically examine practices in child and family services using the lens of Scripture, professional ethics, theory, and findings from research.